 Locke and Latham's five goal setting principles

-According to goal setting theory and research, the more difficult and specific the goals, the more concentrated the effort in pursuing behavior to achieve them.
+Interestingly, according to goal setting theory and research, the more difficult and specific the goals the better – because this results in more concentrated effort in pursuing behavior to achieve them.

 Our SMART goals template enables you to set clear, measurable goals which have a clear timeline.
 Rather than setting vague goals such as I’ll "do my best", this template enables you to set clear, objective goals in set timeframes.
-Goals expressed in this way - "increase revenue by 10%" or "respond to customers within x hours", “read 4 chapters and summarize” - have a much better chance of coming to fruition than “increase revenue.”, “improve customer response time”, or “read reference texts.”
+Goals expressed in this way - "increase revenue by 10%", "respond to customers within x hours", “read 4 chapters and summarize” - have a much better chance of coming to fruition than “increase revenue.”, “improve customer response time”, or “read reference texts.”

 Locke and Latham spent years researching goal setting and found that more challenging goals lead to higher performance.

 Because more difficult goals involve a commitment to aspire and reach.
 They are not boring – in fact they are enticing.
-Whether your goals are a financial, career or business, or a personal goals, they must:
+Whether your goals are financial, career, business, or personal goals, there are 3 key criteria.
+Your goals must:

 There is a big but here - Be careful to keep your goals realistic.
-For example there is no use in setting a goal to run a marathon in 2 weeks time if you have been a couch potato all of your life.
-This is just setting you up for failure!
+For example, there is no use in setting a goal to run a marathon in 2 weeks’ time if you have been a couch potato all of your life.
+This is just setting yourself up for failure!

 Don't set and forget your goals.
 Goal setting is a journey with a final destination.
 As with any journey we know that sometimes we may veer off the path, crises and storms blow us off our track - and when the destination is far away it is easy to lose sight of where we are going.